coatespt/cursor-twitter/SESSION_NOTES.md

 The project is a way to read the Twitter firehose and find new subjects appearing in the Tweet stream in near real time.
 Ideally, significant new subjects will be identified within seconds of their surging into the stream.

-The underlying insight is that it would be essentially useless to analyse all the subjects that are active at any one time because this number is in the tens of thousands--at least 100x too much for a human to grasp.
+The underlying insight is that it would be essentially useless to analyse all the subjects that are active at any one time because this number is in the tens of thousands--at least 500x too much for a human to grasp.

 However, if one settles for only seeing new subjects as they arrive:
 - The amount of data for a human to be exposed to is vastly smaller
+- The subjects arrive most-important-first
 - You asymptotically approach getting **all** subjects with the most useful first.
-- The subjects arrive most-important-first

 Fortunately, new subjects actually arrive at a manageable rate.
 Depending upon exactly how you parameterize the definition of "subject," new subjects arrive perhaps every few seconds.
 Tuned well, you get something with about the information density of the Times Square News Ticker.

 To find subjects by characterizing the semantics of thousands of Tweets per second, and then grouping them together based upon subject similarity would be a daunting task computationally.
 Certainly it would be extremely difficult to do in real time.
 Fortunately, however, groups of meaningful words used together are an excellent proxy for semantics.

 Interestingly, a subject is easiest to identify not by grouping based upon the most frequently used words, but by spotting less frequencly used words that being used are anomalously frequently at the moment.
+The most frequently used words are mostly useless because they are either filler, like "the" and "they" or they are part of subjects so vast as to be meaningless.
+There are 1000 conversations about Diddy or Trump at any one time.

-As the overwhelming majority of words are very rarely used (on the order of zero to a handful of times a day), in practice new subjects are typically characterised by the appearance together of two or three (or more) words that are suddenly being used with unusual frequency.
+Words have a Zipf distribution, which means that overwhelming majority of words are very rarely used (on the order of zero to a handful of times a day).
+This is good, because in practice, new subjects are typically characterised by the appearance together of two or three (or more) words that are suddenly being used with unusual frequency.

-For this to be helpful, the anomalously frequently used words (called here busy words) must be detected very quickly because it must be practical to analyse the current window of Tweets for clusterings of busy words.
+For this to be helpful, the anomalously frequently used words (called here busy words) must be detected very quickly because it must be practical to analyse the very recent window of Tweets for clusterings of busy words.
 To get a fine-grained view, the granularity of the analyisis should be on the order of a few seconds.

-Ordinary word frequency computation would be very hard to do sufficiently quickly, but is a poor method for finding words that are suddenly being used unusually often for fundamental reasons.
-Even at 5000 Tweets/second, it takes quite a while to get enough words to get a meaningful frequency analysis.
-By the time you have enough words to confidently assign a frequency to each, the window is too large to find rapidly developing subject in.
+Ordinary word frequency computation would be very hard to do sufficiently quickly,because new Tweets are arrivign at up to 5000/second.
+It is also a poor method for finding words that are suddenly being used unusually often for fundamental reasons.
+Moreover, it imples the need to keep the results of two frequency analyses so that the current window's results can be compared to the previous window's results.
+It's cumbersome.

 Therefore we use a probabilistic heuristic that identifies surges in word frequency without doing frequency analysis inline.
-A global frequency computation is done periodically off line in order to keep up with word usage changes with time of day, day of week, etc., as well as with changes due to the emergence of new subjects, but the main line of analysis does not need do the global computations necessary for relative frequency.
+A global frequency computation is done periodically off line in order to keep up with background word usage changes with time of day, day of week, etc., as well as with ongoing changes due to the emergence of new subjects, but the main pipeline of analysis does not need do the global computations necessary that are so cumbersome.

-The heuristic detects only the leading edge of surges in frequency.
-As it is only sensitive to the leading edge of a surge, it automatically forgets words that surge in usage and then stay at an elevated level.
+The heuristic does not do frequency counts, but detects only the leading edge of surges in frequency.
+As it is only sensitive to the leading edge of a surge, it automatically forgets words that surge briefly in usage, as well as words that surge and then stay at an elevated level.

 The heuristic is extremely fast--potentially considerably faster than the firehose rate.
-Thus it is practical not only to do real time processing, but to process historical data at reasonable speed.
+Running on a ten-year old iMac, it processes about three Decahoses.A server could run it multiple firehose speeds.
+Speed is important, because a main goal of the project is the ability to analyse historical data economically.

-### Input and Output
+# Input and Output

-The input for development purposes is JSON-formatted Tweets in files that have the file order encoded in the filenames.
+The input for development purposes is JSON-formatted Tweets in files that have the file order encoded in the filenames as Unix start and end times.
 The files are GZIP'ed.
-In production the input could be either similar files (for historical processing) or the actual firehose (for real time processing).
+In production the input could be either files
+(for historical processing) or the actual live Tweet stream (for real time processing).

 The non-graphical output is a series of clustered set of Tweets that are about new subjects.
-The output is primarily the original CSV Tweets, but the format for indicating clustering is still to be decided.

-Computing the non-graphical output is the "hard" part.
-We will ultimately have a front end that displays the output in graphical form.
-We are not yet concerned with that.
+There is not yet a graphical front end.

-### The Approach
+# The Approach

 The fundamental principle is that "subjects" are best identified by sets of words that are suddenly appearing with unusual frequency.

 Word usage famously has a Zipf distribution, which means that 99% of words are very rarely used.
 "Rarely" in this context typically means perhaps zero, once, or twice a day.
 A word that is suddenly appearing unusually frequently we call a "busy word."

-Because most words are very rare, literally one-in-a-million in a text stream, if two or three busy words appear together in a few Tweets, it's almost certainly a new subject.
+Because most words are very rare, literally one-in-a-million in a text stream, if two or three busy words appear together in a few Tweets, it's almost certainly a new subject or an existing subject that is seeing sudden growth.

 A word being busy is not about its absolute frequency.
-It is about it's relative change in frequency of use.
-Very common words, like "the" and "a" contain almost no information.
-But surprisingly, somewhat less common words, such as people and place names, often don't carry much either.
-"Trump", "Beyonce", or "Swift" are used in so many conversations and subjects that they mean almost nothing.
+It is about it's relative increase in frequency of use.
+Very common words, like "the", "a", "Trump", "Beyonce", or "Swift" contain almost no information.
+It is less common words, such as people and place names, suddenly popping up together that signify that people are saying something new, dragging the super-common names along with them.

-It is the clusters of less common people's names, place names, and unusual words that tend to identify a new subject.
-The super-common names tend to get dragged along.

-If a hot subject comes along, i.e. people are tweeting and retweeting text that contains some subset of three or four busy words, the subject will tend to be forgotten after a while because the rate of use that caused them to be marked as busy words slowly becomes the norm for them.
+If a hot subject comes along, i.e. people are tweeting and retweeting text that contains some subset of three or four busy words, the subject will tend to be forgotten after a while because the rates of use that caused them to be marked as busy words slowly becomes the new norm, or decline to their old obscurity.
+This process can happen over seconds or minutes.

-However, in practice, a major subject will keep getting augmented with other unusual but related words, so it keeps the subject fresh beyond the expiration of the original busy words.
+However, in practice, a major subject will keep getting augmented with other unusual but related words, so it keeps the subject fresh far beyond the expiration of the original busy words.
 This is in keeping with our intuition.
 As a conversation evolves, the original words hang around, but they are elaborated with more and more varied vocabulary.

-The key to this working is that the sliding window has to be small, e.g., typically in the range five or ten thousand Tweets.
-Too wide a window and the granularity of the view erodes.
-The number of Tweets that words must appear in to be noticed become larger and the resolution goes down.
+The key to this working is that the sliding window has to be small, e.g., typically in the range pf thousands of Tweets.
+With too wide a window the granularity of the view erodes.

 So sum up, the algorithm
 - Detects all the currently surging words.